maybebyte/anthesis/nixos.md

 Contrast this with a declarative system like NixOS.

-1. Modify `/etc/nixos/configuration.nix` with your favorite text editor so NixOS knows to enable the OpenSSH daemon.
+1. Modify `/etc/nixos/configuration.nix` so NixOS knows to enable the OpenSSH daemon.

         services.sshd.enable = true;